killercoda/scenario-examples/cloud-lab/step1.md

-A [Cluster](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/cluster-node-ring/) is a collection of [Nodes](https://university.scylladb.com/topic/node/) that Scylla uses to store the data.
+A [Cluster](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/cluster-node-ring/) is a collection of [Nodes](https://university.scylladb.com/topic/node/) that ScyllaDB uses to store the data.
 The nodes are logically distributed like a ring.
 A minimum cluster typically consists of at least three nodes.
 Data is automatically [replicated](https://university.scylladb.com/topic/data-replication/) across the cluster, depending on the Replication Factor.
-Learn more about Scylla Architecture in [this lesson](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/).
+Learn more about ScyllaDB Architecture in [this lesson](https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/).

-## Create a Scylla Cluster
+## Create a ScyllaDB Cluster

-[Sign in](https://cloud.scylladb.com/user/signin) to Scylla Cloud if you already have a user.
+[Sign in](https://cloud.scylladb.com/user/signin) to ScyllaDB Cloud if you already have a user.
 Otherwise, [create](https://cloud.scylladb.com/user/signup) one.

 Once you’re in, click on Add New Cluster.